 The story follows a group of men and women who all meet on Twitter as they try to figure out where they belong in life and with each other.

 This is definitely one of the most dialogue-heavy shows on our list, but don’t let that deter you if you’re a beginner!
 Take this opportunity to listen to the speed at which the Japanese is spoken and pronounced.
 Even if you need English subtitles to understand what’s happening, this is a good show to learn how fast typical Japanese is.

 Amazon Prime works pretty similarly to Netflix.
-When you purchase a Prime membership (at approximately $11 per month or $99 a year) most of the titles you’ll want to stream are free.
+When you purchase a Prime membership, most of the titles you’ll want to stream are free.
 There are some exceptions, though, especially for newly released popular movies that may cost an additional fee to stream.

 There are a few Japanese shows and films on Amazon Prime that have English subtitles.
 Here are two of our top picks:

 Aya moves to Tokyo from a small town.
 For the next 17 years, we watch her grow, fall down, get back up and live an incredible life in this awesome comedy drama.